legion-platform/legion/legion/docs/source/configuration.md

 Each profile should be located in `/deploy/profiles` directory of current repository.
 Profile file name consists of two parts: envinroment name (usually equal to DNS name) and `.yml` extension.

-File should consist appropriate YAML formatted text.
+File should consists of appropriate YAML formatted text.

 ### Profile format
-Here is example of profile file
+Here is an example of profile file

 ```yaml
 # DNS